A Kidney blood test is enough to investigate the health

 • The extent of renal failure

-The glomerular filtration rate is calculated to check the extent of renal failure.
+Calculate the glomerular filtration rate to check the extent of renal failure.
 This allows one to estimate the leftover renal function and follow its progress over time.

-Based on the data, further renal failure is divided into different stages of severity:
+Based on the data, we divide further renal failure into different stages of severity:

-In the early stages, no characteristic symptoms are felt.
+In the early stages, you don’t feel any characteristic symptoms.

-Finally, in the advanced stage, the symptoms of anaemia increase, blood pressure values rise, and it is necessary to take various drugs to correct the changes of all the substances so the kidney can no longer function well.
+Finally, in the advanced stage, the symptoms of anaemia increase, blood pressure values rise, and it is necessary to take various drugs to correct the changes of all the substances so they can no longer function well.

 If the situation worsens, i.e. when the glomerular filtration rate drops below 10 ml/min, cleaning with machines is likely.